-Beginning in tax year 2008, businesses whose unused carryforwards of the repealed income and franchise tax credit for sales tax paid on fuel and electricity used in manufacturing was greater than \$25,000 on January 1, 2006 are able to claim a manufacturing investment credit, provided they meet certain job retention, investment or other tests.
+Beginning in tax year 2008, businesses whose unused carryforwards of the manufacturer's sales tax credit was greater than \$25,000 on January 1, 2006 are able to claim a manufacturing investment credit, provided they met certain job retention, investment or other tests.
 The credit, which is non-refundable, is equal to the unused manufacturers' sales tax credit, and is to be amortized over 15 years.
 Claimants must have been certified by the former Department of Commerce as eligible to claim the credit.
-In order to be certified, the claimant must satisfy one of the following requirements:
+In order to be certified, the claimant must have satisfied one of the following requirements: